Reduced claims support calls by 10% with a self‑service dashboard

 Claims list

-Before: customers had to scroll through the policy inquiry page to locate their list of claims.
+Before: Customers had to scroll through the policy page to locate their claims, making discovery slow and error‑prone.

 Claims details